goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

                     | Formula_Freevar string ("?\<^sub>F _" [340] 330)
    ~~~

-   The parameter `isabelle` together with `precedence` (in the JSON file) specify the sugar syntax of the defined terms in Isabelle.
+   The parameter `isabelle` together with `precedence` (in the JSON file) specify the syntactic sugar of the defined terms in Isabelle.
 Either/both of the parameters can be omitted as in the case of the constructor/term `Atprop` in the datatype/type `Atprop`.

    We similarly define structural terms: